Rowthiram

 - Lakshmy Ramakrishnan as Lakshmi, Shiva's mother

-- Sathyan as Ramanujan, Shiva's Sister Groom
+- Sathyan as Ramanujan, Shiva's sister's groom

-- Srinath as Ashok, Shiva's Elder Brother
+- Srinath as Ashok, Shiva's elder brother

 - VJ Monica as Ammu, Shiva's sister